JOYCEWONG-2025/Crave-Drop/README.md

 ## 📖 Overview

-GoodTech simulates a real delivery platform end-to-end — browsing restaurants, building a cart, checking out, and tracking a rider — using nothing but core data structures implemented from scratch:
+CraveDrop simulates a real delivery platform end-to-end — browsing restaurants, building a cart, checking out, and tracking a rider — using nothing but core data structures implemented from scratch:

 | Data Structure | Where it's used |
 |---|---|